PayPal: Spin-off from eBay (2014–present)

 It was announced on September 30, 2014, that eBay would spin off PayPal into a separate publicly traded company, a move demanded in 2013 by activist hedge fund magnate Carl Icahn.
 The spin-off was completed on July 18, 2015.
-Dan Schulman is the current president and CEO, with former eBay CEO John Donahoe serving as chairman.
-On January 31, 2018, eBay announced that "After the existing eBay-PayPal agreement ends in 2020, PayPal will remain a payment option for shoppers on eBay, but it won't be prominently featured ahead of debit and credit card options as it is today.
+On July 20, the company was relisted on Nasdaq under the same ticker symbol it used shortly before it was acquired by eBay, PYPL.
+On January 31, 2018, eBay announced "After the existing eBay-PayPal agreement ends in 2020, PayPal will remain a payment option for shoppers on eBay, but it won't be prominently featured ahead of debit and credit card options as it is today.
 PayPal will cease to process card payments for eBay at that time."
 The company will "instead begin working with Amsterdam-based Adyen".

 On July 1, 2015, PayPal announced that it was acquiring digital money transfer company Xoom Corporation.
 PayPal spent $25 a share in cash to acquire the publicly traded Xoom, or about $1.09 billion.
 The deal was closed in the fourth quarter of 2015.
 The move strengthened PayPal’s international business, giving it access to Xoom’s 1.3 million active U.S. customers that sent about $7 billion in the 12 months ending on March 31, to people in 37 countries.

 On September 1, 2015, PayPal launched its peer-to-peer payment platform "PayPal.Me", a service that allows users to send a custom link to request funds via text, email, or other messaging platforms.
 Custom links are set to be structured as PayPal.me/username/amount requested.
 PayPal.Me was launched in 18 countries including the United States, United Kingdom, Germany, Australia, Canada, Russia, Turkey, France, Italy, Spain, Poland, Sweden, Belgium, Norway, Denmark, Netherlands, Austria and Switzerland.
 PayPal had 170 million users, as of September 2015, and the focus of PayPal.Me was to create a mobile-first user experience that enables faster payment sharing than PayPal's traditional tools.